 How much PIP you can get and for how long

-The Department for Work and Pensions (DWP) makes the decision about the amount of Personal Independence Payment (PIP) you get and for how long.
+The Department for Work and Pensions (DWP) makes the decision about how much PIP you get and for how long.
 It’s not possible to say exactly what you’ll get before you apply because the DWP bases the amount you get on your application, and the length of your award on the likelihood of your condition changing.

 How long you get PIP for

-If your PIP is due to end after more than 2 years, the DWP will usually review your award before it ends.
+If you're awarded PIP for a fixed time of more than 2 years, the DWP will usually review your award before it ends.
 They’ll renew it if they decide you can still get PIP.

 The DWP won’t usually review your award and will let it end if either: